 For those of you who are less familiar with the skin microbiome, we have created the below glossary to help navigate a selection of key terms used throughout our content.

-Microscopic organisms are found all around us and even inside our bodies.
-The category ‘Microbes’ includes a massive range of organisms including bacteria, fungi, viruses.
+Microscopic organisms that are found all around us and even inside our bodies.
+Also known as microbes, microorganisms include a massive range of organisms such as bacteria, fungi and viruses.

 The microorganisms in a particular environment (including the body or a part of the body).
 The human microbiota consists of the 10-100 trillion symbiotic microbial cells harboured by each person.